 Indiana University’s Black Philanthropy Circle (BPC)—the first Black giving circle connected to higher education in the nation—is the perfect reflection of this spirit.
 In November 2020, a $200,000 anonymous matching gift challenge to the BPC went into effect.
 Any pledge, donation, or membership made to the BPC on or before June 30, 2021, doubled the gift’s impact.

-With 40-plus donors, the BPC met this challenge expanding the program’s influence and creating new synergy around the BPC’s work, generating national and local attention and increasing member recruitment in terms of diversity, age, race, and gender.
+With 40-plus donors, the BPC met this challenge expanding the program’s influence and creating new synergy around the BPC’s work, generating national and local attention and increasing member recruitment in terms of diversity, age, race, sexuality and gender identity.

-Created in 2018, the BPC came together on the premise that a diverse group of committed individuals can positively impact the future of young, Black men and women.
+Created in 2018, the BPC came together on the premise that a diverse group of committed individuals can positively impact the future of young, Black students.
 Through programs, funding, and one-on-one support, the effort speaks to the potential of what can happen when a group of passionate individuals from across IU work together with one goal for a common cause.

 “The Black Philanthropy Circle is one of the gems of development for IU,” says James C. Wimbush, IU vice president for the Office of the Vice President for Diversity, Equity, and Multicultural Affairs (OVPDEMA), dean of The University Graduate School, and Johnson Chair for Diversity and Leadership.